lum8rjack/ReplyAll/README.md

 ```

 ## Future Improvements
-- Build and test on ARM and Winddows
+- Build and test on ARM, Mac, and Winddows
 - Cross compile / Docker build
 - Implement authentication servers (HTTP/SMB/MSSQL/FTP/LDAP)
 - Possibly reduce the binary size to make it easier to use on IoT devices